Skip to main content

 imagee5j9i.png

 The analysis was carried out using the concept of double materiality, which means that the analysis considered both how KBN affects, and is affected by, society and the environment.
-This is consistent with best practice in sustainability reporting, and is consistent with the new EU directive on sustainability reporting, the Corporate Sustainability Reporting Directive (CSRD), which will come into effect in 2024.
+The following topics were identified as material: